patx/micropie/README.md

 ```

 ### **5. Static File Serving**
-MicroPie does not natively serve static files to keep it lightweight.
-For static file serving, integrate libraries
-like **ServeStatic** or **Starlette’s StaticFiles** with Uvicorn.
-You can also easily implement this yourself using
-`aiofiles`.
-Check out [examples/static_content](https://github.com/patx/micropie/tree/main/examples/static_content) for examples.
+Here again, like Websockets, MicroPie does not have a built in static file method.
+While MicroPie does not natively support static files, if you need them, you can easily integrate dedicated libraries like **ServeStatic** or **Starlette’s StaticFiles** alongside Uvicorn to handle async static file serving.
+Check out [examples/static_content](https://github.com/patx/micropie/tree/main/examples/static_content) to see this in action.

 ### **6. Streaming Responses**
 Support for streaming responses makes it easy to send data in chunks.